dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 A simple *Kafka in, Kafka out* Java program accompanied by an out-of-process test harness.

 ## Overview

 Let's make a simple program that reads data from a Kafka topic and outputs data to another Kafka topic in a way that models a so-called [*pure function*](https://en.wikipedia.org/wiki/Pure_function).
 A pure function takes data in and puts data out.
 This style of program is a perfect match for Kafka.

-This is a multi-module Gradle project with the following sub-projects:
+This is a multi-module Gradle project with the following subprojects:

 * `app/`
   * This is the *Kafka in, Kafka out* Java program